alttester/AltTester-Unity-SDK/docs/pages/get-started.md

 ## Instrument your game with AltUnity Pro Alpha

 Steps:
-1. Open AltUnity Tester Window from Unity Editor -> AltUnity Tools -> AltUnityTester
+1. Open AltUnity Tester Editor window from Unity Editor -> AltUnity Tools -> AltUnityTester
 2. In the Build Settings section set the Proxy host to the IP of the device you will be running your instrumented game on; set the Proxy port to the port you want to use both in the instrumented game and in AltUnity Pro Alpha